-Put the Bag Under the Tree Stand
+Put a Bag Under the Tree Stand

-Sure, it’s sad to think about tossing your tree before it’s even set up and decorated, but let’s be reasonable here: January You will thank Early-Holiday-Season you for the foresight.
+Sure, it’s sad to think about tossing your tree before it’s even set up and decorated, but let’s be reasonable here: January You will thank Early-Holiday-Season You for the foresight.
 Partially open a disposal bag and place it where you’re about to set up the tree, then finally carry your blown clean and light-wrapped tree inside and plop it down in place.
 Tuck the bag down around the stand, fill that thing with water, cover the unsightly bag situation with a fine tree skirt, and get to decorating!

 There, that wasn’t so bad, was it?
 Now … what to do with your Christmas tree when the season is over?

 Article originally published November 28, 2018.
 Special thanks to GMC for the loan of a 2019 GMC Sierra Denali pickup truck

 - 18 Last-Minute Christmas Gift Ideas for Everyone in Your Life

 - What Is Festivus and How to Celebrate With the Rest of Us

 - The Best Stocking Stuffers for Men